zearp/OptiHack/README.md

 If you don't plan on using the iGPU at all (i.e. no display connected) you can delete the whole ```PciRoot(0x0)/Pci(0x2,0x0)``` section and WhateverGreen should automatically configure it as computing device.
 It can do video encoding/decoding and such.
 You will also need to change the BIOS and make the dGPU the primary video card for encoding/decoding to work.

 ## SMBIOS
-We have several choices here, the default is iMac 15,1 which can install macOS up to Big Sur.
-There is also 14,3 which can install macOS up to Catalina.
-There is no difference between using these except for the fact you will not receive upgrade nags to update to Big Sur when using 14,3.

-Then there is the Mac mini 7,1 SMBIOS, this will allow installs up to Monterey.
-If you want to stay on Big Sur use 15,1 so you won't receive any upgrade nags.
-The biggest difference between 14,3/15,1 and the Mac mini SMBIOS is that the iGPU runs at a higher idle speed.
-This may not matter at all but it's worth to mention it.
+The best SMBIOS to use is the one that suits your macOS needs best:
+- Macmini7,1 - Allows up to Monterey, iGPU runs at 750mhz
+- iMac15,1 - Allows up to Big Sur, iGPU runs at 350mhz
+- iMac14,3 - Allows up to Catalina, iGPU runs at 350mhz
+- iMac14,4 - No longer used by me but mentioned anyways, iGPU runs at 750mhz

+Functionality wise there is no difference, everything works.
+The higher iGPU base clock doesn't seem to impact temps or power draw.
+The difference will be with update nags from Apple.

+On any macOS version prior to Catalina there was a command you could run to stop receiving nags to upgrade to a new major release.
+This was removed in Catalina.
+We can use the SMBIOS to stop the update nags.
+For example if you don't plan on upgrading from Catalina use 14,3 and you will never receive upgrade nags to update to Big Sur.
+Apple provides security updates for the current version and the two previous versions.
+At the time of writing at that is Big Sur + Catalina and Mojave.
+Once Monterey is released it will provides them for Big Sur and Catalina.
+Once the next version of macOS gets released Catalina support will stop.
+This will be in about 2 years.

 > Note: If you change the model from the 15,1 default you will have to edit the [plist file inside USBPorts.kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change 15,1 to 14,3 or whatever model you selected on line 25 and 212.
 You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.